The Great Migration

 Each year, literally thousands upon thousands of wildebeest, zebra and gazelles trek across the vast Serengeti plains towards Kenya’s Masai Mara, in search of new grazing grass.
 It is estimated that just over 2 million animals in total make this migration from one country to another and back again - a round journey of just under 2,000 miles.

-The story begins in the Ndutu region of the Ngorongoro Conservation Area and the Southern Serengeti plains from December, when the wildebeest congregate together to feed on the nutritious grassy plains.
-About half a million calves are born over just a short 2-3 week period during February.
-After a couple of months, once the calves are strong enough to begin the journey with their mothers, the herd sets off on their arduous journey northwards.
+The story begins in the Ndutu region of the Ngorongoro Conservation Area and the Southern Serengeti plains from December, when the wildebeest and zebra congregate together to feed on the nutritious grassy plains.
+About half a million calves are born over just a short 4-6 week period during February/March.
+Once the calves are strong enough to begin the journey with their mothers, the herd sets off on their arduous journey northwards.

 From April-May time, the Seronera Plains, in the heart of the Serengeti, come alive with the migrating herds.
 As this area is also home to resident leopards, cheetah and lion, it is an exciting place to be staying!